 I’m not sure that a 7200dpi scan provides any more real detail than a 4000dpi scan, but the extra pixels make cropping easier.
 They may also allow deconvolution software (Focus Magic or Topaz In Focus) to restore more apparent detail in capture sharpening.
 With tiny 110 film, whatever additional detail the higher resolution might reveal could translate into visible image quality.

-I have no experience with the GEPE adapters because I have been using the apparently-identical “2x2 adapters for 110 slides” that Kodak offered in the 1970s.
+I have no experience with the GEPE adapters because I have been using the very similar “2 x 2 adapters for 110 slides” Kodak sold in the 1970s.
 I found a box of them in a local camera store that had several shelves full of antiquated white elephant items.
 You might be able to find them on the Web at auction sites, or at vendors that specialize in hard-to-find items.
 Another place to look is in the back room of a camera store that has been around a while.
 While these adapters were not meant to be reusable, with careful handling it’s possible to repeatedly snap slides in and out of them for scanning.

 I recommend VueScan scanning software.
 Among its many advantages are a number of features that make scanning Kodachrome slides (in any format) easier.
 It allows multi-pass and/or multi-exposure scanning on many scanners (such as the Canon FS4000US) whose native software doesn’t support it.
 Its infrared cleaning is more likely to work with Kodachrome, and it can save cleaned and non-cleaned versions of the same scan without the need to re-scan the slide.